8 Major Book Awards and Their Winners

 Previous winners of the Man Booker Prize for Fiction include: The Remains of the Day by Kazuo Ishiguro (1989), The English Patient by Michael Ondaatje (1992), Life of Pi by Yann Martel (2002), and The Narrow Road to the Deep North by Richard Flanagan (2014).

 The Newberry Medal

-This is another children’s award that is given out to the best children’s book by the Association for Library Service to Children since 1922.
-It is named for John Newberry.
+This children’s book award is given out to the best children’s book by the Association for Library Service to Children.
+Established in 1922, it is named for John Newberry.
 Newberry was a publisher in the 1700’s who helped to market books for children.
-At that time, the British middle class found themselves with more money to spend on things such as children’s books.
-He inherited part ownership of a newspaper business which he helped to make a success which led him to starting his own publishing company, publishing high quality educational books for children and built relationships with children’s authors who then contributed pieces to his newspapers.
+At that time, the British middle class found themselves with more money to spend on items like children’s books.
+Newberry inherited part ownership of a newspaper business which he helped to make a success and led him to starting his own publishing company, publishing high quality educational books for children.
+He built relationships with children’s authors who then contributed pieces to his newspapers.
 When he died in 1767, the American Library Association decided to create a children’s book award named in his honor.

 Previous winners of the award include: The Crossover by Kwarme Alexander (2015), Holes by Louis Sachar (1999), Number the Stars by Lois Lowry (1990), and Island of the Blue Dolphins by Scott O’Dell (1961).